Table of Contents

 - Muscle relaxants (cyclobenzaprine in a dose of 5 to 10 mg three times daily per oral) may be useful in certain cases

 - Acute pain or radicular symptoms can be treated by different neuropathic medications like gabapentin in a dose of ranging from 300 to 1200 mg three times a day.

 - Surgery mostly depend on the condition or etiology

-- More than 80 percent of patient get some kind of benefit from surgical approach but careful evaluation of risk to benefit must be done before choosing this approach
+- More than 80 percent of patient get some kind of benefit from surgical approach but careful evaluation of risk to benefit ratio must be done before choosing this approach